Mount Indefatigable is a popular hike in Kananaskis Country, Alberta, Canada.

 Following a very careful, 600 ft (190 m) near-vertical descent on very steep snow, the slope begins to taper off.
 Turning around and punching steps in a walk down becomes possible.

 For the final half kilometer, progress is a swift slide down the snow chute on our butts, using the ice axes for steering and speed control.
 Once, it is necessary to stop and do a short traverse to avoid sliding over a small rock ledge.

 The return hike is straightforward.
 The retreat is a retrace of the off-trail portion through forest.
 There is evidence of fresh cougar tracks but limited concern due to the size of the group.
 At the top of the trail, group photos are taken.

 The hike off-trail down the scenic ridge is spectacular with low sun creating dramatic contrasts across the lakes, surrounding forest and mountains.
 It is good to get back to the trail-head.
 Legs are very tired.

 This is living closer to the edge.
-It is always a humbling and rewarding experience.
+It is always a humbling experience.